Air Algérie Flight 6289: Failure to fly

 During the aircraft's rotation, the engine suddenly malfunctioned.
 Benaouicha, without hesitation, immediately initiated a switching of roles from pilot not flying (PNF) to pilot flying (PF).
 His previous role required him to scan the instruments so that the flight crew could understand the exact cause of the emergency.
-As he was not a PNF anymore, his duty to monitor the aircraft's instruments was immediately handed over to the first officer, who had been at the controls for the entire time prior to the role switch.
-His decision to switch his role as a PF was unclear.
+As he was not a PNF any more, his duty to monitor the aircraft's instruments was immediately handed over to the first officer, who had been at the controls for the entire time prior to the role switch.
+Why he chose to switch his role as a PF was unclear.
 Both flight crew had not agreed to switch roles in case of a flight emergency, leading the first officer to be confused by the captain's decision.

 As his tasks were immediately transferred to the first officer, the captain could not fully understand the situation at the time.
-While he was taking over the control, he repeatedly asked the first officer to let go of the yoke.
+While he was taking over the control, he repeatedly asked the first officer to let go of the thrust lever.
 The first officer was unsure of her flight role due to the sudden role switch.
 This was indicated by the recording.

 The sudden switch also created a sudden increase of stress for the captain.
 Overwhelmed, the captain was only focusing on the pitch attitude of the aircraft.
 He maintained an excessive angle of attack during the entire emergency.
 His decision was probably influenced by the rocky environment of the airport, which would have made it impossible for the crew to conduct an emergency landing.

-At the time of the emergency, the landing gear was still in the extended position.
-During an engine failure on take-off, the crew should have immediately retracted the landing gear as the extension of landing gear would have resulted in difficult aerodynamics for the aircraft, thus causing a progressive decline of airspeed.
+The landing gear was still in the extended position.
+During an engine failure on take-off, the crew should have immediately retracted it as leaving it extended would have caused a progressive decline of airspeed.
 It was the PF's duty to retract the landing gear.
 Just one second prior to the engine failure, First Officer Yousfi was the PF and she had actually requested the captain to retract the landing gear.
-However, as the role was immediately switched by the captain, it was then up to the captain to request a gear retraction.
+However, when the captain switched roles immediately, it was then up to him to request a gear retraction.
 During the emergency, Yousfi had offered to retract the landing gear.
-As Benaouicha was preoccupied with the emergency, he did not hear the first officer's offer.
-The gear then remained in the extended position and the aircraft stayed in its high pitch attitude, diminishing its ability to fly and ultimately causing it to crash.
+As Benaouicha was preoccupied with the emergency, he did not reply to the first officer's offer.
+The gear remained in the extended position and the aircraft stayed in its high pitch attitude, diminishing its ability to fly and ultimately causing it to crash.